-Year First Nation Information Sharing Summary Met I) Variance Met (Y/N) 2022 The 2021 CSA Indicator report was provided to First Nations The TFL 44 TSR AAC Recommendation to the Chief Forester was referred to First Nations n/a 2021 TFL 44 Management Plan #6 Timber Supply Information Overview and Pest Management Plan were referred to First Nations.
-Y n/a 2020 No New Plans were referred to First Nations in 2020 Y 2019 The Sustainable Forest Management Plan was referred to First Nations.
+Year First Nation Information Sharing Summary Target Met (Y/N) Variance Met (Y/N) 2023 In September, Tsawak-qin (Dave Poilievre) met with Tseshaht First Nations (Referral Manager (Len Watts) and Forestry Manager (Dwayne Hearn).
+The purpose of the meeting was to present Tsawak-qin's upcoming planned harvest cutblocks so that Tseshaht's concerns could be heard and alleviated and potential accommodation measures could be identified Y Υ 2022 The 2021 CSA Indicator report was provided to First Nations The TFL 44 TSR AAC Recommendation to the Chief Forester was referred to First Nations.
+Y n/a 2021 TFL 44 Management Plan #6 Timber Supply Information Overview and Pest Management Plan were referred to First Nations.
+Y n/a 2020 No New Plans were referred to First Nations in 2020 N Υ

+File: S:\EMS\CSA\SFM_Plan\2023\TSAWAK-QIN_SFMP-App.1_2023_Detailed_Indicator+Results_V2.doc

+2019 The Sustainable Forest Management Plan was referred to First Nations.
 Y n/a 2018 The Sustainable Forest Management Plan was referred to First Nations.
-No other plans were prepared in 2018.
-Y n/a 2017 All First Nations associated with the DFA: In January 2017 all First Nations who have traditional territory or Maa-nulth n/a File: A:\EM S\CSA\SFM_Plan\2022\TSAWAK-QIN_SFMP-App.1_2022_Detailed_Indicator+Results.doc Revised: 91 of 98
+No other plans were prepared in 2018. Υ n/a 2017 All First Nations associated with the DFA: In January 2017 all First Nations who have traditional territory or Maa-nulth First Nation Areas associated with the DFA were provided opportunity to comment on the Replacement Forest Stewardship Plan (FSP).

-CONSIDER PRINTED DOCUMENT UNCONTROLLED.
-Check http://www.westernforest.com/wiwag/ for current version

-First Nation Areas associated with the DFA were provided opportunity to comment on the Replacement Forest Stewardship Plan (FSP).
 Government also consulted with selected First Nation communities.
 A record of comments received by WFP was also forwarded to government as part of their FSP approval process.
+Y n/a